MicrosoftDocs/visualstudio-docs/docs/code-quality/analyzers-faq.md

 ms.workload:
   - "multiple"
 ---
-# Analyzers FAQ
+# Code analysis FAQ

-This page contains answers to some frequently asked questions about Roslyn analyzers in Visual Studio.
+This page contains answers to some frequently asked questions about .NET Compiler Platform-based code analysis in Visual Studio.

-## Roslyn analyzers versus .editorconfig
+## Code analysis versus EditorConfig

-**Q**: Should I use Roslyn analyzers or .editorconfig for code style?
+**Q**: Should I use code analysis or EditorConfig for checking code style?

-**A**: Roslyn analyzers and .editorconfig files work hand-in-hand.
-When you define code styles [in an .editorconfig file](../ide/editorconfig-code-style-settings-reference.md) or on the [text editor Options](../ide/code-styles-and-code-cleanup.md) page, you're actually configuring the Roslyn analyzers that are built into Visual Studio.
+**A**: Code analysis and .editorconfig files work hand-in-hand.
+When you define code styles [in an .editorconfig file](../ide/editorconfig-code-style-settings-reference.md) or on the [text editor Options](../ide/code-styles-and-code-cleanup.md) page, you're actually configuring the code analyzers that are built into Visual Studio.
 EditorConfig files can also be used to configure some third-party analyzer packages, such as [FxCop analyzers](configure-fxcop-analyzers.md).

 ## EditorConfig versus rule sets